lu-harr/lu-harr.github.io/_pages/teaching/mapping_intro.md

 between the console and the terminal then you’re not a beginner any more!), but I haven’t provided as much written content as is needed for this to be particularly useful.
-Either way, I’m popping it here for now and will probably come back to it in future when the need arises.
+Either way, I’m popping it here for now and will come back to it in the future.

-Download the workshop as an `.Rmd` from [here](https://lu-harr.github.io/_pages/teaching/mapping_intro.Rmd).
+Download the workshop as an `.Rmd` and run it for yourself [here](https://lu-harr.github.io/_pages/teaching/mapping_intro.Rmd).

 ## Resources

-Today I’m working from/plagiarising the following useful resources:
+Today I’m working from/gently plagiarising the following useful resources:

 1. Spatial data with R and `terra` (<https://rspatial.org/index.html>)
 2. Spatial statistics for data science: theory and practice with R